j-moralejo-pinas/ci-cd-python-gitflow/CONTRIBUTING.rst

 Contributing
 ==============

-We welcome contributions to the ci-cd-python project!
+We welcome contributions to the package-name project!
 This guide will help you get started with contributing to the project.

 📋 **Table of Contents**
 ========================